- 1 Chinese Language Fact No. 1 – MANDARIN HAS NO ALPHABET

 China is becoming a force to reckon with.

-Mandarin is becoming a fast approaching global superpower.
+No one would doubt the fact that Mandarin is becoming a fast-approaching global superpower as well.
 With over a billion native speakers, about 15% of the world’s population speaks Chinese as their primary language.
-That’s more than English, Spanish, French and German - combined!
+That’s more than English, Spanish, French and German – combined!

 Mandarin may be more interesting than you thought it was.

 It’s a language that’s unlike any others.
 There are no plurals, no genders, and no tenses.
-There are so many interesting facts and figures about Mandarin Chinese and we’re sharing those with you today.
+There are many interesting facts and figures about Mandarin Chinese, and we’re sharing those with you today.
+You may take this post as a beginner guide for learning the Chinese language as well.

 Yes… you read that right.
 The language of Mandarin has no alphabet.
-It uses symbols also called Chinese characters.
+It uses symbols also called Chinese characters (Do you know ways to learn Chinese characters?).
 These characters represent one of the oldest writing systems in the world.
+By mastering the most common 500 Chinese characters, you will deal with daily Chinese reading and speaking.

-There are two major forms of these characters - traditional and simple.
+There are two major forms of Chinese characters – traditional and simple.

 The traditional characters are used in Taiwan, Macau, etc. While simple characters are used prominently in China.